sarahmfrost/manumorph/README.md

 # What do you expect will be the main creative and technical challenges?

 - Technical: We've never used Torch, complicated loss function
-- Creative - we don't have enough images of Manu
+- Creative: we don't have enough images of Manu

 # How will you divvy up the responsibilities?

--
+We will all do everything